 Last, but definitely not least, you need to automate your taxes.

 If you earn any income in the United States, then you are required to pay taxes.
 In fact, the government ensures this by withholding taxes from your check everytime you get paid.

 Though the automation is already done for you, the kicker is making sure that the right amount is automatically taken out of your income.
 This requires that you select the correct withholding for your specific circumstances.

 Click here to calculate your tax withholding

-The old adage, “Out of sight of mind,” is definately at play here.
+The old adage, “Out of sight of mind,” is definitely at play here.
 If you never see it on your check or account, you won’t miss it or spend it.

-Save yourself the head or trying to manage your money manually.
+Save yourself the headache of trying to manage your money manually.
 Automate your finances to set yourself up for success!